 One Green Checking user explains, “As a single parent, I have to budget and look for ways to save.
 We always used to go to the matinee show because viewings that started before noon are a lot cheaper.
 But now we can buy movie tickets for $5.99 and

 go at ANY time!
-I can’t remember the last time we went to a movie theatre on a Saturday night.”
+I can’t remember the last time we went to a movie theater on a Saturday night.”

 As with most things in life, a little preparation can go a long way.
 Meals, activities and accommodations are usually more expensive when thrown together last minute.
 By coming up with a list of activities ahead of time, you’ll be ready when boredom (or the rain) strikes.